 According to Brew, “I am very impressed with the Gefen range of products and will definitely recommend anyone exploring an AV upgrade or new install to check out Gefen.
 The support from the Gefen team during the entire project was fantastic.”

 Gefen®, now part of Nortek Security & Control,creates audio/video distribution and signal processing solutions for commercial applications, with a strong focus on 4K 600 MHz and A/V over IP technologies.
 With a heritage of practical innovation and first-to-market products, Gefen delivers intuitive A/V distribution solutions that bridge the gap between rapidly advancing technology and real-world applications.

 Nortek Security & Control LLC (NSC) is a global leader in smart connected devices and systems for residential, security, access control, and digital health markets.
 NSC and its partners have deployed more than 4 million connected systems and over 20 million security and home control sensors and peripherals.
 Through its family of brands including 2GIG®, ELAN®, GoControl®, Linear®, Mighty Mule® and Numera®, NSC designs solutions for national telecoms, big box retailers, OEM partners, service providers, security dealers and consumers.

-Headquartered in Carlsbad, California, NSC is a subsidiary of Melrose Industries PLC, a global investment company specializing in acquisition and performance improvement.
-With over 50 years of innovation, NSC is dedicated to addressing the lifestyle and business needs of millions of customers every day.
+Headquartered in Carlsbad, California, NSC has over 50 years of innovation, and is dedicated to addressing the lifestyle and business needs of millions of customers every day.
 For further information, visitnortekcontrol.com